 - At least 9 years a citizen of the United States;

-- Less than 18 years a Deputy; and
+- Less than 18 years a Senator; and

 - A resident of the state from which he/she shall have been chosen.

-The Chamber shall have the sole power to try all impeachments.
+The Senate shall have the sole power to try all impeachments.
 When sitting for that purpose, they shall be on oath or affirmation.
-When the president or vice president of the United States is tried, the Chief Justice shall preside: And no person shall be convicted without the concurrence of two thirds of the members present.
+When the President of the United States or the Chancellor of the Senate is tried, the Chief Justice shall preside: And no person shall be convicted without the concurrence of two thirds of the members present.

 Congress shall establish a National Voter Registration Authority, which will